 The Irish value hospitality, local food and serving plenty of it.
 A traditional tea may include tiny sandwiches, scones with jam, cakes and other baked goods and plenty of Irish tea.
 We’ve prepared a sample menu to assist you in planning your own Irish tea.

-Irish Soda Bread is made with buttermilk and is loaded with raisins and caraway seeds.
+Irish Soda Bread is made with buttermilk.
 It is cut into wedges and served with sweet butter.

 Brambrack is a traditional, baked Irish fruit cake or teacake of soaked mixed fruit, spices, marmalade and orange zest.

 Irish Shortbread is what Americans consider a cookie and is made with basic ingredients: butter, sugar, flour and cornstarch.

 Oatcakes are an Irish staple.
 Although the dough is cut into triangles and baked, in previous generations, they were cooked in the home on a griddle over a fire on the hearth.

 Scones are a popular pastry that is cut into circles, baked, sliced in half and served with berry jam.

 Apple Cake is filled with fresh apples, cinnamon, butter, raisins and hazelnuts.
 Apples have been grown in Ireland for more than 1,000 years.